ym001/distancia/docs/SquaredLogarithmicError.rst

 For a detailed exploration of error metrics including SLE and its applications, consider the following reference:

 - Zhang, H., & Li, J. (2010).
-"A Study of Error Metrics for Regression Problems." *Journal of Statistical Computation and Simulation.* [Link to paper](https://www.tandfonline.com/doi/abs/10.1080/00949650902836518)
+"A Study of Error Metrics for Regression Problems." *Journal of Statistical Computation and Simulation.*

 Conclusion
 ==========